S0urTamarind/Congestion-Control-Evaluation-Suite/Readme.md

 ![](./assets/LowBandwidth.drawio.png)

 This test is to see if the new CC algorithm can solve the problem of Bufferbloat without the help of AQMs.
 A FIFO queue should be used everywhere.
 Low bandwidth of bottleneck will cause the queues to fill up.

+*A congestion control algorithm ought to try to avoid maintaining excessive queues in the network.*

 Metrics (for sender):
 - Latency vs Time